Skip to content

 Prerequisites

-The following assets are necessary to create State-Based Model Targets.
+The following assets are required to create State-Based Model Targets.

 • A 3D model file with an embedded process plan (any supported 3D model format) or a Creo Illustrate Procedure exported to PVZ.
 See Illustration Files and Process Plans for State-Based Model Targets to learn how such files are prepared.